CKDev/Greenfield-V3/README.md

 ### Ruby

 Rubocop is used on this project, which defines the Ruby styling agreed upon for this project.
 The rules are bendable, but a best effort should be made to stay within the rubocop checks.
 At the time of MVP, the Rubocop checks all passed.

-### JavaScript

-[Info on JavaScript testing/code standards and norms]

-(E.g. from the Showami Project, replace with this project's norms)

-At this time there is no JavaScript testing or linting, as there is simply not enough JS code in the app to justify the effort.
-This should be reassessed over time.

 ## Testing